-The first public action organized by Oselya was Christmas Eve with poor and homeless people.
-The aim was to get some picture of the problem of homelessness, the needs of homeless people and their quantity, and to involve them to createation of Community.
-What we wanted most is to make these people feel not lonely on such day.
-So, on Christmas 2003 together with Sheptytsky hospital we organized Christmas Eve on the territory of St. George church.
-It was planned at first to cook and distribute food.
+The first public action organized by Oselya was Christmas Eve for poor and homeless people.
+The aim was to get the picture of the problem of homelessness, the needs of homeless people and their quantity, and to involve them to creation of Community.
+What we wanted most that day is to make these people not feel lonely.
+So, on Christmas 2003 together with Sheptytsky hospital we organized Christmas Eve in the yard of St. Yuriy cathedral.
+At first we thought to cook and distribute food.
 But would people feel the atmosphere of Christmas and family holiday only by having food?
-So it was decided to have common supper at one table and do the program with greetings and carols.
-There were traditionally 12 dishes as in every family.
-We prepared 80 places but 250 people came, and we made the fire outside so everyone could stay warm.
+So we decided to have common dinner at one table and do the program with greetings and carols.
+There were 12 traditional dishes.
+We prepared 80 seats but 250 people came, and we made the fire outside so everyone could stay warm.
 The holiday was full of happiness, joy and tears.
 At the same time organizers were impressed by the problem that is usually invisible in everyday life, so we decided to make this project regular and organize also Easter breakfasts.

 Soon the target group was determined.
-Oselya still works with these people – not only addicted but also disabled, homeless, unemployed.
-These people couldn’t adapt to new social order and felt socially excluded.
-During these events workers and volunteers talked with homeless and discovered that their main problem is inability to cope with crisis.
+Oselya still works with these people – not only addicted but also disabled, homeless, unemployed, socially excluded.
+During these events workers and volunteers talked with homeless people and discovered that their main problem is helplessness and lack of opportunity to get out of a crisis situation on their own.
 It’s important to create conditions so these people could solve their problems and rehabilitate after crisis.
 The necessity of the community where lonely and homeless could live and work together, take care of each other like in real family was obvious.